 - 25% were homeless one to three months

 - 4% were homeless for more than a week but less than a month

 - 1345* children were considered doubled-up (living in another’s household)

 *Totals from District School Board of Pasco County

-Daily, nearly 60,000 Floridians live on the street or stay in emergency shelters.
+Daily, over 45,000 Floridians live on the street or stay in emergency shelters.
 Florida has the third largest population of homeless persons of any state in the nation.
-Not included in the above figure are over 49,000 school-aged children who were identified by the public school districts as being homeless during the 2009-2010 school year.
+Not included in the above figure are over 63,000 school-aged children who were identified by the public school districts as being homeless during the 2011-2012 school year.